 6.3 Assets Extension

-Templates commonly refer to images, JavaScript, stylesheets and other assets.
-You could hard-code the path to these assets (e.g. /images/logo.png), but SmartyBundle provides a more dynamic option via the asset modifier:
+Templates commonly refer to images, Javascript and stylesheets as assets.
+You could hard-code the path to these assets (e.g. /images/logo.png), but the SmartyBundle provides a more dynamic option via the assets function: